Asciizzz/AsczEngineRT-v0/ReadMe.md

 # AsczEngineRT_v0: A very Skibidy 3D Ray Tracing Graphics Engine

-**AsczEngineRT_v0** is built from scratch in C++ and uses only CUDA for parallel processing, oh and SFML for the goddamn window lol.
+**AsczEngineRT_v0** is built from scratch in C++ and uses only CUDA for parallel processing, oh and SFML for the window lol.
 Since you're here anyway, I suppose you can learn a thing or two on how and/or how not to create an engine.
 Suggestions are appreciated my fellow fanum taxers.

 ### How it worked